Quantum-selected configuration interaction with time-evolved state: Numerical results

 \subsection{Time evolution $P_{\mu}(t)$ of the probability to measure the computational basis state $\ket{\mu}$}

-As a testbed for investigating the time-evolution of $P_\mu(t)$ in Eq.~\eqref{eq:probabilityschematicseriesexpansion}, we consider the \ce{H8} molecule.
+As a test bed for investigating the time evolution of $P_\mu(t)$ in Eq.~\eqref{eq:probabilityschematicseriesexpansion}, we consider the \ce{H8} molecule.
 Since we take the Hartree-Fock state as the initial state $\ket{\psi_I}$, the notion of the order of electron excitations is naturally associated with each computational basis state $\ket{\mu}$.
 Because $b_\mu=0$ holds in Eq.~\eqref{eq:probabilityschematicseriesexpansion} for states other than the Hartree-Fock state itself, $P_\mu(t)$ grows as $t^{2k}$ for small $t$, where $k$ is the smallest integer satisfying $\mel{\mu}{\hath^k}{\psi_I} \neq 0$.
 More simply speaking, $P_\mu(t)$ grows as $t^{l'}$ for small $t$ when $\ket{\mu}$ is the $l$-th order electron excitation (over the Hartree-Fock state), where $l' = l$ ($l+1$) for even (odd) $l$.

 Figure~\ref{fig:Hydrogenexcitationsandprobabilities} shows the average of $P_{\mu}(t)$ for one/two-, three/four- and five/six-electron excitation states within the computational basis states having the $R=850$ largest probabilities at $t=1$.
 The exact time evolution is considered in this figure.
-For small $t < 1$ these obey the expected $t^{2}$,$t^{4}$, and $t^{6}$ scaling, respectively.
+For small $t < 1$, these obey the expected $t^{2}$,$t^{4}$, and $t^{6}$ scaling, respectively.
 Deviation from this starts happening at around $t\sim 1$, where the series expansion in Eq.~\eqref{eq:probabilityschematicseriesexpansion} is not so meaningful and many orders of the perturbations start to contribute to the probability $P_\mu(t)$.